thriving-dev/kafka-streams-cassandra-state-store/README.md

 ⚠️ For **querying** this **global CassandraKeyValueStore**, make sure to restrict the `WrappingStoreProvider` to a single (assigned) partition.
 The KafkaStreams instance returns a `CompositeReadOnlyKeyValueStore` that holds the `WrappingStoreProvider`, wrapping all assigned tasks' stores.
 Without the correct `StoreQueryParameters` the same query is executed multiple times (for all assigned partitions) and combines multiple identical results.

+#### partitionedVersionedKeyValueStore
+A persistent `VersionedKeyValueStore<Bytes, byte[]>`.
+The underlying cassandra table is **partitioned by** the store context **task partition**.
+Therefore, it behaves exactly like the regular versioned state store (RocksDB).
+All CRUD operations against this store always query by and return results for a single stream task.

+#### globalVersionedKeyValueStore
+A persistent `VersionedKeyValueStore<Bytes, byte[]>`.
+The underlying cassandra table uses the **record key + validTo as composite PRIMARY KEY** (validTo as the clustering key).
+Therefore, all CRUD operations against this store work from any streams task and therefore always are “global”.

 #### Interactive Queries
 The `CassandraStateStore` interface provides static helper methods to get a correctly configured read-only store facade: